-What gets in the way of all those weight-loss, fitness, and living-healthier goals we set in moments of motivation?
-Rigid expectations, negative emotions, and nonstop distraction to name a few.
-Here are five tips to take a step back, explore a vision of your best self, and clear space to make positive change.
+What gets in the way of the weight-loss, fitness and healthy-living goals we set in moments of motivation?
+Rigid expectations, negative emotions and non stop distractions are a few examples.
+Here are five tips to take a step back, explore a vision of your best self, and clear space to make a positive change.

-2. Dig deep to get to the “why.’’
+- Dig deep to get to the “why”.
 When you tap into the source of your drive to be healthier, you create energy to change.
-What is it that you really, really yearn for, that you’ll have when you are healthier and fitter?
+What is it that you really yearn for?
 This is what drives your vision statement.

-3. Sit down with a coach, trainer or friend and brainstorm what your top strengths are and how you can use them to handle challenges.
-Because negative feelings are so good at taking over the brain’s resources, we tend to focus on our weaknesses and ignore strengths.
-Identifying the strengths gives us power to draw on them and use these qualities to change.
+- Sit down with a coach, trainer or friend and brainstorm what your top strengths are and how you can best use them to handle challenges.
+Negative feelings are good at taking over the brain’s resources and we tend to focus on our weaknesses and ignore our strengths.
+Identifying your strengths gives you power to draw on them and use these qualities for change.

-4. Experiment like a scientist.
-The same thing does not work for everyone.
-Try a new strategy, and see if it makes a difference.
-If you are trying to break a habit, like snacking, say, work on things that could replace it.
-Experiment with five-minute options that could distract you from mindless eating like five minutes of walking, stretching, or meditating.
-Use mindfulness to really listen to what your body is telling you it needs, not wants.
+- Experiment like a scientist.
+The same techniques do not work for everyone.
+Tray a new strategy and see if it makes a difference.
+If you are trying to break a habit like snacking, work on finding activities to replace it.
+Experiment with five-minute options that can distract you from mindless eating, such as walking, stretching or meditating.
+Use mindfulness to really listen to what your body is telling you it needs, rather than what it wants.

-5. Get a handle on distractions.
+- Get a handle on distractions.
 Schedule an hour on a specific day of the week to go to the gym, for example.
-Put away your cellphone and don’t check e-mails first.
+Put your phone away.
 Focus on managing everyday distractions by having a plan and sticking to it.